mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 My goal for the year was to reach $100k in profit, but it looks like I could exceed that goal by the end of April.

-## Getting over the 3PL hump

-My top priority right now is to transition TinyPilot's fulfillment to a third-party logistics (3PL) vendor.
-The 3PL's job is to keep finished products in a warehouse and then, pick, pack, and ship products when orders arrive.

-It takes about a week to move products from our products to the 3PL vendor's warehouse into their systems.
-That means the first batch we send has to cover at least a week's worth of sales.

-The problem is that the Voyager 2a takes longer than our previous products to build.
-We were barely keeping up with existing demand, so doubling our output to get a week ahead would be near-impossible.

-I could have closed up shop for a week while we transitioned, but that's essentially forfeiting $10-20k in lost sales.

-Instead, I took a few measures to reduce sales volume and reduce load for the team responsible for fulfillment.

-First, I **decreased ad spending**.
-That was a no-brainer.
-There's no use spending money to attract new customers when we already have more demand than we can accomodate.

-Second, I **increased prices**.
-I did the price bumps in several rounds to see when sales would slow down, but they never really did.
-More on that [below](#how-elastic-is-the-demand-for-tinypilot).

-Third, I **pitched in on customer support**.
-The local staff covers assembly, fulfillment, and customer support.
-Time they spent on customer support was limiting how many devices they could build, so I took on customer support tickets as they arrived.
-Usually, I wait for staff to escalate exceptional cases to me.

 ## Interesting edge cases for fulfillment

 1. Customer emails us to say they mistyped their shipping address